yiisoft/docs/guide/en/start/forms.md

 ## Summary <span id="summary"></span>

-In this section of the guide you have learned how to create a form model class to represent the user data and validate said data.
+In this section of the guide, you've learned how to create a form model class to represent the user data and validate said data.

-You have also learned how to get data from users and how to display data back in the browser.
-This is a task that could take you a lot of time when developing an application, but Yii provides powerful widgets to make this task very easy.
+You've also learned how to get data from users and how to display data back in the browser.
+This is a task that could take you a lot of time when developing an application, but Yii provides powerful widgets to make this task easy.

 In the next section, you will learn how to work with databases, which are needed in nearly every application.